fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 Again, after looking this up on the Cyprus companies register... this is a company registered to [Alexandre Gagnon](https://efiling.drcor.mcit.gov.cy/DrcorPublic/OrganizationFileContents.aspx?id=600375&nameid=989773&regno=429892&name=%25&number=429892&searchtype=optStartMatch&tname=%25&type=%u0397%u0395&subtypecode=101&sc=0).
 Why set up a new company alias as a parent, I do not know.
 Almost every address I have found registered to one of Alex's products has been a business address designed for overseas clients shared by many other companies.

+Before being updated at some point in 2022, the [Mannco.store Terms of Service](https://directory.b-2-b.org/canada/explore/quebec/lassomption/repentigny/le_gardeur/acuata-inc-438-934-0254.html) referenced the same address to the registered [Entreprise Acuata inc.](https://www.registreentreprises.gouv.qc.ca/RQAnonymeGR/GR/GR03/GR03A2_19A_PIU_RechEnt_PC/PageEtatRens.aspx?T1.JetonStatic=5bd6c0d7-7bc5-456e-afa0-b7d6dcf260dd&T1.CodeService=S00436) in Canada, which is, again, registered to Alexandre Gagnon.
+Registered as recently as February 2021, it appears to be a home address.

 ## Attacks on the ScrapTF network

 Following a major feature release on Mannco.store in December of 2020, all three sites in the ScrapTF network were being hit with DDoS attacks.
 Whenever an attack would happen, Alex would not-so-subtly make comments about downtime over Discord.